+Our result relies on two new ingredients and one very useful trick.
+The trick, due to Bogomolov~\cite{bogomolov:trick} and outlined in \S\ref{sec:trick}, is a kind of refinement of the existence of transcendence bases, and allows us to reduce the construction of counterexamples to the local-global principle over general function fields to the case of rational function fields.
+Next, our construction over rational function fields makes use of so-called generalized Kummer varieties, first considered by Borcea~\cite{borcea} and developed by Cynk and Hulek~\cite{cynk_hulek}, which are constructed as quotients of products of elliptic curves and are birationally double covers of rational varieties.
+Finally, we prove a new result (Theorem~\ref{thm:nontrivial}) on the nontriviality of unramified cohomology on products of elliptic curves, which provides an arithmetic generalization of a result of Gabber~\cite[Appendice]{colliot:exposant_indice}, see also Colliot-Th\'el\`ene~\cite{colliot:produit}.

-We would like to thank the organizers of the summer school \textit{ALGAR: Quadratic forms and local-global principles}, at the University of Antwerp, Belgium, July 3--7, 2017, where the authors obtained this result.
-We would also like to thank Jean-Louis Colliot-Th\'el\`ene, David Leep, and Parimala for helpful discussions.
-The first author received partial support from NSA Young Investigator grant H98230-16-1-0321; the second author from National Science Foundation grant DMS-1463882.
+We would like to thank the organizers of the summer school \textit{ALGAR: Quadratic forms and local-global principles}, at the University of Antwerp, Belgium, in July 2017, where the authors obtained a preliminary version of the result.
+We also acknowledge the Shapiro Visitor Program in the Department of Mathematics at Dartmouth College, which enabled a prolonged visit, where the authors obtained the final version of the result.
+We would also like to thank Fedor Bogomolov, Jean-Louis Colliot-Th\'el\`ene, David Leep, and Parimala for very helpful discussions.
+The first author received partial support from NSA Young Investigator grant H98230-16-1-0321, Simons Foundation grant 712097, and National Science Foundation grant DMS-2200845; the second author from National Science Foundation grant DMS-1463882.